ileckfi/eXpansionPluginPack.github.io/docs/Introduction.md

 We are going to try and keep the documentation clean & uptodate for you guys to create awsome plugins, sorry I mean Awsome Bundles.
 Yep behind the hood there is [Symfony!](https://symfony.com/) now, symfony 3.2.

-I recomend any developper that wishes to start making a plugin to atleast look into some parts of the Symfony documentation :
+I recomend any developper that wishes to start making a plugin to atleast look into some parts of the Symfony documentation:
 * [Dependency Injection](http://symfony.com/doc/current/components/dependency_injection.html)
 * [Translations](http://symfony.com/doc/current/components/translation.html)
 * [Console](http://symfony.com/doc/current/components/console.html)